cloudflare/workers-docs/content/sites/reference.md

 ### Storage Limits

 For very exceptionally large pages, Workers Sites might not work for you.
-There is a 2MB limit per page.
+There is a 10MB limit per page.
+If you run into this limit and want to ignore specific files, you can!
+Read more [here](https://developers.cloudflare.com/workers/sites/ignore-assets/)